LaoArchAngel/fsw-wiki/questions_js.markdown

     `Follow-Ups`:
     * Ask “Why?”
 There are pos and cons of each.
 Sometimes you need to use the debugging tools in the browser when you are debugging a problem only occurring on that browser.

-2. *What is the difference between "undefined" and "null"?*
+2. *What is the difference between 'undefined' and 'null'?*

     `Answer`:
     * undefined: a variable has been declared but has not yet been assigned a value
     * null: a variable has been assigned an empty value

+3. *Is a function name required?*

+    `Answer`: No - anonymous function have no name, and can be assigned to a variable or passed into another function

 ## Med Questions